polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

 ```

 Where:
-- `randomness_buffer`: on-chain `RandomnessBuffer` instance, in particular we
+- `target_randomness`: element of `RandomnessBuffer` which contains the randomness
-   use the snapshot after the execution of previous epoch's last block.
+  for the epoch the ticket is targeting.
 - `attempt_index`: value going from `0` to the configuration `attempts_number - 1`.

 #### 6.5.2.
 Tickets Threshold